tnaganawa/ahv-tungstenfabric-integration/README.md

 Install AHV (and CVM) from Nutanix CE ISO file (Nutanix CE 5.18)
 - https://dreadysblog.com/2017/06/29/building-a-hci-lab-with-nutanix-community-edition/

-iso file can be downloaded from this site:
+iso file can be downloaded from this site (account is needed):
 - https://next.nutanix.com/discussion-forum-14/download-community-edition-38417

 ### AHV OVS setting